-Note that Local Existence Theorem \ref{t:Newext2} gives the local classical solutions of diffuse problem by the Calder\'on extension of the data and the symmetric hyperbolic system theory.
-However, since the classical solution from Local Existence Theorem \ref{t:Newext2} is much stronger than the Definition \ref{t:clsl} of classical solution (in fact it is a Makino solution i.e, $\rrho^{\frac{\gamma-1}{2}}\in C^1([0,T)\times \Rbb^3,\Rbb)$ and $\rw^i\in C^0([0,T),H^{s}(\Omega(t)))\cap C^1([0,T),H^{s-1}(\Omega(t)))$), it does not mean every classical solutions of diffuse boundary problem comes from this procedure, that is, until now there may be some classical solutions of diffuse boundary problem which are not Makino solution (i.e., $\rrho^{\frac{\gamma-1}{2}}\notin C^1([0,T)\times \Rbb^3,\Rbb)$) and hence can not be derived by above extension and Makino's system.
-The next Uniqueness Theorem \ref{t:unithm} indicates any solutions (not necessary to be the classical solutions of the diffuse boundary problem) with the same initial data in the hydrodynamic region $\Omega(t)$ are the same if these solutions are \textit{extendable}.
-After giving Uniqueness Theorem \ref{t:unithm}, we point out, in Strong Uniqueness Theorem \ref{t:unithm1}, every classical solution defined by Definition \ref{t:clsl} is extendable and furthermore, with the help of Uniqueness Theorem \ref{t:unithm}, it follows the classical solution exists and unique under the data given in Local Existence Theorem \ref{t:Newext2}.
+Note that the local existence theorem \ref{t:Newext2} gives the local solutions to Problem \ref{prob} by Calder\'on extension of the data and the symmetric hyperbolic system theory.
+Thus, it is a proper subclass of regular solutions with $\rrho^{\frac{\gamma-1}{2}}\in C^1([0,T)\times \Rbb^3,\Rbb)$.
+The following uniqueness Theorem \ref{t:unithm} indicates any solutions (not necessary to be the regular solutions of Problem \ref{prob}) with the same initial data in the hydrodynamic region $\Omega(t)$ are the same if these solutions are \textit{extendable}.
+After giving the uniqueness theorem \ref{t:unithm}, we point out, in the strong uniqueness theorem \ref{t:unithm1}, every regular solution defined by Definition \ref{t:clsl} is extendable, and with the help of the uniqueness theorem \ref{t:unithm}, it follows the regular solution exists and is unique under the data given in the local existence theorem \ref{t:Newext2}.